neha-sureddi/RTGS-AI-Analyst/rtgs_agentic_system/README.md

 ---

-**Built for the RTGS Hackathon** - Transforming government data into actionable insights for better governance.
+Transforming government data into actionable insights for better governance.